4 Signs of gaslighting in relationships – hello, it’s coming from you!

 The way you handle inevitable disappointment or unmet expectations will speak volumes, literally.
 So when you say things like,

 Why can’t you fold laundry properly?
 You know I tri-fold towels.
 It’s not that difficult.
 After [X] years together, are you still that incompetent?
-Your mama never taught you nothing because she did everything for you – still does.”
+Your mom never taught you anything because she did everything for you – still does.”

 While that one is very extreme, I’m pretty sure it’s overall fairly common dialogue.
 Even I’ve been super guilty of instilling *my* way of doing something as The Right Way.
-And when my way is not valued or followed – as in my husband does something My Way – I see that as failure, disrespect or even incompetence.
+And when my way is not valued or followed, I see that as failure, disrespect or even incompetence.

-My husband knows I have certain things I like done a *certain* way (we all do).
+My husband knows I have certain things I like done a *certain* way.
+We all have this.
 But I have been doing my best not to transpire into mean-wife-mode over things that shouldn’t have an effect on my husband’s sense of adequacy.
-He folds the laundry without my having to *ask* – that’s worth appreciating in and of itself regardless of HOW its folded.
+He folds the laundry without my asking or instead of leaving them piled up in the corner – that’s worth appreciating in and of itself despite the way they’re folded.

 While it may never be your intention to make your partner feel inadequate, or incapable, sometimes there’s the tendency of letting emotions run amuck in order to spell urgency.
 It’s determining whether change is necessary to your well-being, and that of the relationship’s, and acknowledging if your emotions are being projected toward your partner unfairly and unnecessarily in a way that says,